SA-10125/Pac_Man_Try/README.md

 There is no leader board option.

 ## How to play:
-To play, download this folder and run the pac man try.py file (Preferably with IFLE)
+To play, download this folder and run the pac man try.py file (Preferably with IDLE)